-Grief counseling is short term and focuses on working through the grieving process related to a major loss.
+Grief counseling focuses on working through the grieving process related to a major loss.
 Grief counseling is also called bereavement counseling.
 The term "bereavement" usually is used only when referring to the loss of a person through death.

 - Learning about grief and what to expect when grieving.

 In grief counseling, people are taught about grief, including expected feelings and thoughts.
 They are also taught how to tell the difference between grieving and other conditions, such as depression, that can develop from grieving.